|

 for blended wines.
 His Skyline Red was first

-produced with the 2003 vintage which combines the
+produced with the 2003 vintage and combined the

 unlikely mix of 47% Syrah, 47% Cabernet, 2%